Data Privacy and Security Policies

 - Authorized government officials in connection with audits, evaluations, or certain other activities.

-- Organizations conducting studies on behalf of the DOE.
+- Organizations conducting studies on behalf of NYCPS.

 - Accrediting organizations carrying out accrediting functions.